Good turn: Share the shore to help protect Little Terns visiting the Coast

 Whether you're a resident or visitor, we would be so grateful if you and your family can please show general respect for our precious wildlife who call the Coast home.

-In addition to your gentle commitment to tread lightly when exploring your own backyard or visiting the Central Coast as a guest, we've compiled some simple yet hugely impactful ways we can all protect the safety of our Little Terns during their vital visit each summer.
+In addition to your gentle commitment to tread lightly when exploring your own backyard or visiting the Central Coast as a guest, we've gathered some simple yet hugely impactful ways we can all protect the safety of our Little Terns during their vital visit each summer...

-You can easily see our beautiful native bird life from the boardwalk above the water located on The Entrance southern side.
-This means that you can take in the stunning surroundings of The Entrance channel from Memorial Park, all while the precious Little Terns and their fluffy chicks are not disrupted.
+You can spot our beautiful native birdlife from the Boardwalk above the water located on The Entrance southern side, near the Central Coast Visitor Centre.
+Take in the stunning surroundings of The Entrance channel from Memorial Park, while the precious Little Terns and their fluffy chicks are not disrupted.
 Win, win!

 These birds have come a long way to chill with their chicks.
-Please avoid playing loud music, large group gatherings, or using boats or jet skis with loud motors near Karagi Point.
+Avoid playing loud music, large group gatherings, or using boats or jet skis with loud motors near Karagi Point.
 These disruptions can have a heartbreaking impact on Little Tern chicks.

-We welcome your furry friends with open arms at many dog parks and beaches on the Central Coast.
-This list of dog friendly locations makes it easy to know where you can all enjoy with the peace of mind that our wildlife won’t be disturbed.
+We welcome your furry friends with open arms at many other dog-friendly parks and beaches on the Central Coast.
+This list of dog friendly locations makes it easy to know where you can enjoy walkies with the peace of mind our wildlife won’t be disturbed.

-Generally it's never good to feed wild animals, but please do not feed Sea (Silver) Gulls and other scavenger birds in The Entrance North area, as this may lead them to predate on (and fatally harm) Little Terns.
-Additionally, if you live locally and own a cat please keep it indoors at night - if caught harming the nests severe financial penalties from roaming rangers can come your way.
+Generally it's never good to feed wild animals, but do not feed Sea (Silver) Gulls and other scavenger birds in The Entrance North area, as this may lead them to predate on (and fatally harm) Little Terns.
+And if you live locally and own a cat please keep it indoors at night - if caught harming the nests severe financial penalties from Roaming Rangers will come your way ($330,000 and/or 2 years imprisonment!).

 Drones and kites flown within the fenced area can lead to colony abandonment!
 Take your pick from alternative drone locations to take your epic drone shots instead, without the risk of harming wildlife.